The social conformity bias is such a strong influence in society that it’s impossible to understand human psychology and behaviour without it.

-Conformity in psychology is defined as the act of changing one’s behaviours, beliefs or attitudes to fit in with other people.
+Conformity bias in social psychology is defined as the act of changing one’s behaviours, beliefs or attitudes to fit in with other people.

 Conformity is attractive to many people because it is easier to follow what other people are doing than strike out on your own.